puppetlabs-toy-chest/libral/doc/attributes.md

 `update`.
 It serves as a primary key for the resource among all the resources managed by a specific provider.

+If the provider can create and/or delete resources, the attribute controlling that must be called `ensure` and must accept, at a minumum, the values `present` (create if not existent) and `absent` (delete if it already exists)

+The attribute names `ral` and any names starting with `ral_` and `__` (two underscores) are reserved, and must not be used as attribute names.

 ## Specifying provider attributes

 Provider attributes are specified in the YAML metadata that the `describe`